-Routines and systems for managing facility information and reporting are designed to provide appropriate protection against unauthorised access, distribution and destruction.
+Routines and systems for managing facility information and reporting are designed to provide good availability of information and appropriate protection against unauthorised access, distribution and destruction.

 6.1 Facility information

 Facility information comprises instructions, documentation, data, and plans for measures and changes affecting a dam facility.